13 Top-Rated Campgrounds in South Dakota

 1. Sylvan Lake Campground, Custer State Park

-As one of the largest state parks in the country and one of the best state parks in South Dakota, Custer State Park has a wide array of overnight options to choose from.
-One of the most popular and sought-after camping spots in Custer is on the north end of the park in the Sylvan Lake Campground.
+Custer State Park is one of the largest state parks in the country and one of the best state parks in South Dakota.
+It has a wide array of overnight options to choose from, and one of the most sought-after camping is on the north end of the park in the Sylvan Lake Campground.

 Address: 13329 U.S. 16A, Custer, South Dakota